 2. Obtain administrator or supervisor recommendation.
 After finishing the application, an automatic email will be sent to your listed principal/ school representative with a link to a Commitment of Support Form.
 Your principal/ school representative must submit this form by March 31, 2020, 11:59 pm PST.

 We especially encourage applications from past SEP participants, teachers from racial and ethnic groups traditionally underrepresented in health sciences and persons with disabilities, as well as teachers with economically disadvantaged backgrounds, or those who work largely with students from such backgrounds.

-Unless teachers and researchers make prior arrangements together, we will select teachers as SEP does (the mentor will have the primary responsibility for selecting a teacher to work with).
+Unless teachers and researchers make prior arrangements together, the mentor will have the primary responsibility for selecting a teacher to work with.
 We will review initial applications and make recommendations to the mentors.

 Teachers will negotiate the exact times and dates of their fellowship with their mentor, with most teachers spending 7-8 weeks in the lab each summer.
 The expectation is the equivalent of 12 weeks/year, inclusive of time spent working on curriculum and piloting lessons in classrooms.
 Pilot lessons are created by participants, but teachers may also pilot SEP curriculum.